PlanetaryRobotics/IrisRoverPackage/Apps/FlightSoftware/Primer.md

 The specifics for the layout of bitfield structures in memory is highly platform and compiler specific.
 As such, GSW will be sure to pack data in accordance with the FSW compiler.

 #### Requirements:
 Below are the base requirements when writing a bitfield struct to ensure consistency between GSW and FSW.
-If you're looking for the rationale, see the next section for all platform-specific details on the handling of packed structs containing bitfields.
+If you're looking for the rationale, see the next section for all platform-specific details on the handling of packed structs containing bitfields. ****THE BOLD POINTS ARE KEY.****
 - Declare the signing of each struct field (especially if signed).
 Don't just use **int**.
 - **No floats** or doubles inside bitfield structs.
 - **No 64b types** inside bitfield structs (no `long long` or `double`).
 - Ensure the total size of the struct is an **integer multiple of the size of a storage-unit** (4-bytes), eg. 32b, 64b, 96b, etc.
-- **Use padding bits at the end** of the struct to fill out the struct so that it contains the same number of bits as an integer multiple of the storage-unit (see above).
+- **Use padding bits at the end** of the struct to fill out the struct so that it contains the same number of bits as an integer multiple of the storage-unit (see previous).
 - **Explicitly pad out every storage-unit** For example, consider the following struct:
 ```cpp
 struct padding_example {